watercpp/water/README.md

 # Changelog

 The CHANGELOG.md should be updated when major or breaking changes are made to the code.
 The changes are ordered by date, and a tag is set on the code with the same date.
-This date is a version.
-When minor non-breaking changes are made, the date does not change, the tag is just moved forward to include that change.

-- When updating to a newer date-tag, look at the CHANGELOG.md to see if your code need changes.
-- When updating within the same date-tag, no changes are needed.
+Small changes and bugfixes will usually not be added to the changelog.
+These changes should not break existing code, and hopefully the code commits explain what was done.

-This was not done in the past, so the CHANGELOG.md does not go back very far in time.
+The CHANGELOG.md does not go back very far in time, it was added recently.